top-sim/skaworkflows/README.md

  `hpso_to_observation.py` then takes this CSV output and converts it to a JSON file in the `observations.json` format required by the TOpSim simulator.

+# Generating HPSO data

+The HPSO data described in the sdp-par-model is exported from the code into CSV files using the `sdp_par_model.reports` code.
+An example of this is used in the `notebooks/SKA1_Export.ipynb` notebook in the sdp-par-model repository.